PKU-Alignment/omnisafe/README.md

 --------------------------------------------------------------------------------

 OmniSafe is an infrastructural framework designed to accelerate safe reinforcement learning (RL) research by providing a comprehensive and reliable benchmark for safe RL algorithms.
-The field of RL has great potential to benefit the society, and safety concerns are a significant issue, and RL algorithms have raised concerns about unintended harm or unsafe behavior.
 Safe RL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.

 The key feature of OmniSafe: